AZysk0/quantum-test-task/task-2/readme.md

 Applied SIFT to extract and match keypoints between Sentinel-2 images, enabling comparison of geographical features across seasons.

 - Image Preprocessing:
 Implemented functions for loading, resizing, and normalizing high-resolution Sentinel-2 images.
-Images were normalized to 0-255 range and converted to grayscale where necessary for optimal SIFT performance.
+Images were normalized to 0-255 range.

 - Lazy Image Loader:
 Built a lazy loader to load images on demand with optional resizing, enhancing efficiency for large datasets.